pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       defined that namespace overrides the general
                                       options namespace
       -s, --sort                      Sort into alphabetical order by classname.
-      -i, --interactive               If set, instancename argument must be a class and  user is provided with a list of instances of the  class from which the instance to delete is selected.
+      -i, --interactive               If set, INSTANCENAME argument must be a class and  user is provided with a list of instances of the  class from which the instance to delete is selected.